mikro-orm/mikro-orm/docs/versioned_docs/version-6.2/query-builder.md

 ## Count queries

-To create a count query, we can ue `qb.count()`, which will initialize a select clause with `count()` function.
+To create a count query, we can use `qb.count()`, which will initialize a select clause with `count()` function.
 By default, it will use the primary key.

 ```ts
 const qb = em.createQueryBuilder(Test);